 7 April 2021 — Announcement

-On behalf of the Scotland + Venice partnership, Creative Scotland is delighted to announce that Alberta Whittle has been commissioned to represent Scotland at the 59th International Art Exhibition – La Biennale di Venezia with an exhibition of new work at the Arsenale Docks, S. Pietro di Castello, curated by Glasgow International.
+On behalf of the Scotland + Venice partnership, Creative Scotland is delighted to announce that Alberta Whittle has been commissioned to develop new work which will be put forward to represent Scotland as a collateral event at the 59th International Art Exhibition – La Biennale di Venezia at the Arsenale Docks, S. Pietro di Castello.
+This is a multi-partner project initiated by Glasgow International and is supported by Glasgow Life.

 Recognised as one of the world’s most prestigious festivals of contemporary art, the 2022 edition of La Biennale di Venezia will take place from 23 April – 27 November 2022.

-This will be the tenth presentation commissioned by the Scotland + Venice partnership (Creative Scotland, British Council Scotland, National Galleries of Scotland, Architecture and Design Scotland and the Scottish Government) – made possible by the generosity of National Lottery players, who raise £30million for good causes across the UK every week, and the Scottish Government – continuing to build Scotland’s strength and reputation as an important international voice in visual art and architecture.
+This will be the tenth commission by the Scotland + Venice partnership (Creative Scotland, British Council Scotland, National Galleries of Scotland, Architecture and Design Scotland and the Scottish Government).

 Working in film, sculpture, print, performance and installation, Whittle’s work is often made in response to current events and draws on her research into the African diaspora and the decolonisation of Western histories.
 Major themes include colonialism, xenophobia, climate change and the global pandemic.

-Amanda Catto, Chair of the Scotland + Venice partnership commented: “We’re thrilled to be working with Alberta Whittle on this timely and ambitious exhibition of new work for La Biennale in 2022.
+Amanda Catto, Chair of the Scotland + Venice partnership commented: “We’re thrilled to be working with Alberta Whittle on this timely and ambitious exhibition of new work.
 Alberta is a remarkable artist with a profoundly international outlook and a strong, empathetic practice.

-“In deeply unsettling times her work offers us remarkable moments for honest reflection, deep connection and collective hope.
-We’re delighted that GI will bring their curatorial expertise to the project and we’re excited to see how the project will develop in the coming months.”
+“In deeply unsettling times her work offers us remarkable moments for honest reflection, deep connection and collective hope and we’re excited to see how the project will develop in the coming months.”

 Born in Bridgetown, Barbados, Alberta Whittle lives and works in Glasgow and is a Research Associate at The University of Johannesburg.
 She was awarded a Turner Bursary, the Frieze Artist Award and a Henry Moore Foundation Artist Award in 2020 and is PhD candidate at the University of Edinburgh.